Bigsmooth68/BlogSources/content/posts/achievements.md

 language: "en"
 ---

-During my last 7 years of work, I did:
+During my last 7 years of work, I:
 - Wrote 78 blogs (which you can link in this blog)
-- Present at 4 dbi xChange
+- Presented at 4 dbi xChange
-- Pass 11 certifications
+- Passed 11 certifications